KhaledElAnsari/Selector/README.md

 # Selector
-A modern micro JS library that replaces the most common functionality of jQuery.

-This jQuery replacement is meant to be used on projects that require jQuery-like functionality without the jQuery bloat.
+A micro javascript library used as a replacement for jQuery, weighing in at nearly 5KB.

 ### file size comparison between jQuery and selector.js